keremkoseoglu/databus/readme.md

 ## Clients

-It is currently used by [Eczacibasi Tuketim](https://www.eczacibasituketim.com) to accept B2B orders over E-Mail and transfer them to SAP.
+It is currently used by [Eczacibasi Tuketim](https://www.eczacibasituketim.com) to accept various B2B documents over E-Mail and transfer them to SAP.

 ## Installation